Brazil's awaited 5G tender yields billions in investment

 Authorities, legislators and National Telecommunications Agency have been planning the auction for years.

-Much of the debate has been whether Chinese telecom giant Huawei will be allowed to compete in the face of strong U.S. opposition.
+Much of the debate around 5G has been whether wireless operators would be allowed to partner with Chinese telecom giant Huawei at a later stage, in the face of strong U.S. opposition.

-Huawei didn’t join Thursday’s auction, but might enter the game at a later stage if operators turn to the company for hardware, experts and legislators say.

 Huawei is at the center of a diplomatic battle between the U.S. and China, with U.S. officials suspecting that the Chinese government could use Huawei’s network equipment to help it spy.
 The U.S. government has pressed other countries, including Brazil, to ban Huawei from 5G network buildouts, citing security concerns.
 Huawei has rejected such allegations.